-Using the two data points available, a line is drawn using the slope/intercept method53.
-For each monitored element, the line can be used to determine the loading or voltage of an element for different system load levels.
-As an example, the line for Element X1 for a thermal violation is shown in Figure 4-1 below.
+Using the two data points available, a line is drawn using the slope/intercept method.
+For each monitored element, the line can be used to determine the loading or voltage of an element for

-50 An element is any electric device with terminals which may be connected to other electric devices.
+&lt;sup>56 An element is any electric device with terminals which may be connected to other electric devices.
 Some examples of an element are a generator, transformer, circuit breaker, bus section, or transmission line.

-51 While this document refers to actions such as plotting and drawing, these actions are to help the reader understand the concept.
+&lt;sup>57 While this document refers to actions such as plotting and drawing, these actions are to help the reader understand the concept.
 In practice, the math is performed without actually creating such plots.

-52 The voltage threshold depends on the transmission owner or the Nuclear Plant Interface Requirements (NPIRs).
+&lt;sup>58 The voltage threshold depends on the transmission owner or the Nuclear Plant Interface Requirements (NPIRs).
 See section 3.1.2.5 for additional details.

-53 Slope (m) = Rise divided by Run and the line equation is y = m(x) + b where b is the y-intercept.
+&lt;sup>59 Slope (m) = Rise divided by Run and the line equation is y = m(x) + b where b is the y-intercept.